bschouteten/bschouteten.github.io/_posts/2024-10-01-Creating-universal-testbench.md

 # Creating a universal test bench

 Welcome to the second part of this blog.
-In the previous part we installed verilator and compiled our system verilog code in C++.
+In the previous part we installed verilator and compiled our system Verilog code in C++.
 Next to this we created a top level testbench and made our clock tick 20 times, which in the end was also visible in GTK wave.

 For this part we will continue with our previous design, but expand it in such way that we can re-use it as much as possible between multiple designs.
 For this we will use C++ inheritance, so creating a base class for a general testbench and then use a design specific class which derives the base class.
 Next to this we will also add some general usefull features to make our life easier.
 First some configurable logging which we can use to printout information into our terminal.
 Secondly some program options so that we can configure/enable certain parts of the code, think like enabling/disabling the trace.